point85/CaliperSharp/README.md

 The CaliperSharp library depends on the .Net Framework 4+.
 The unit tests depend on .Net Framework 4.6.1+.

 The CaliperSharp library has the following structure:
  * `CaliperSharp` - CaliperSharp.csproj and the C# source files.
-The calipersharp.doxygen is the Dosygen configuration file.
+The calipersharp.doxygen is the Doxygen configuration file.
  * `./Resources` - contains the .properties files
- * `./Documentation` - Doxygen HTML docs
+ * `./Documentation/html` - Doxygen HTML docs
+ * `CaliperSharpTests` - CaliperSharpTests.csproj and the C# unit test source files.